 What to do if you DO NOT have sufficient funds?

 If you do not have sufficient funds for your UK trip, I suggest the following.

 - Delay your trip until you have saved up enough.
 If you plan to travel to the UK next year, start saving up from now and you will have enough saved up by then.

 - Shorten your trip to manage within the funds you have.
-If you planned to travel for 10 days, shorten to 7 days or even 5 days.
-Try to cram in more site seeing every day so you can manage your 10-day itinerary in just 5 days.
+If you plan to travel for 10 days, shorten it to 7 days or even 5 days.
+Try to cram in more sightseeing every day so you can manage your 10-day itinerary in just 5 days.

 What to do if your salary is too low?